 Choose your language:

-The upcoming Star Wars movie seems to have awakened a Force stronger than the Sith in retailers: the power of merchandising.
-While the droid robot was this year’s most-coveted item and the Darth Vader showerhead made the biggest social media splash (ba dum!) in the run-up to the movie, it turns out the galaxy of absurd Star Wars merchandise is vaster than we knew.
+The Star Wars movie awakened a Force stronger than the Sith in retailers: the power of merchandising.
+While the droid robot was last year’s most-coveted item and the Darth Vader showerhead made the biggest social media splash (ba dum!), it turns out the galaxy of absurd Star Wars merchandise is vaster than we knew.

 Darth Vader showerhead: If you only knew the power of high water pressure

 Special power: As nearly every tech magazine on the planet has pointed out, the shower “lets you bathe in Vader’s tears.”
 But its real secret power is the effect this showerhead is having on the manufacturer’s social media and PR efforts.

 FAQ: Is there an R2-D2 version?
 Answer: Yes!

 Star Wars R2D2 slippers: I find your lack of footwear disturbing

 Special power: Hoth will seem a little less chilly when you are wearing these warm slippers.

 Price: £11.99 (They don’t seem to be available in the U.S.)